turingschool-examples/intro-to-responsive/README.md

 }
 ```

 Now let's dig into our media query for smaller screens.
-We can see that our aside is just way too narrow to be ledgible on small screens, and it's also crowding out main content.
+We can see that our aside is way too narrow to be ledgible on small screens, and it's also crowding out main content.
 So what do we do?
-Let's think about the problems we want to solve -- everything is getting too crowded and we're going to end up with a crummy experience for users because it will be hard to read and interact with.
+Let's think about the problems we want to solve: everything is getting too crowded and we're going to end up with a crummy experience for users because it will be hard to read and interact with.
 A straightforward solution is to simply drop the ``secondary-content`` down below the ``main-content`` on screens below 550px.
 That will allow us to maximize the screen width we have available, and still maintain the heirarchy of content we've established with our current layout.

 ```css
 @media screen and (max-width: 550px) {